-The single breath DLco measurement (472) evaluates the gas transfer properties of the respiratory system.
-DLco is well-standardized and with valid predicted values of practical utility.
-(344,473-475) The advent of reliable portable systems capable of providing accurate determinations in the field, expands its potential use as a complement to the information provided by spirometry.
-(476) DLco should be measured in any person with symptoms (dyspnea) disproportionate to the degree of airflow obstruction since reduced DLco values < 60% predicted are associated with increased symptoms, decreased exercise capacity, worse health status, (477-479) and increased risk of death, independently of the severity of airflow obstruction and other clinical variables.
-(480-483) Additionally, in COPD patients, low DLco values help predicted surgical lung resection in patients with lung cancer while in smokers without airflow obstruction, values < 80% predicted (as a marker of emphysema) signal an increased risk for developing COPD over time.
-(485)
+The single breath DLco measurement (531) evaluates the gas transfer properties of the respiratory system.
+DLco is wellstandardized and with valid predicted values of practical utility.
+(370,532-534) The advent of reliable portable systems capable of providing accurate determinations in the field, expands its potential use as a complement to the information provided by spirometry.
+(535) DLco should be measured in any person with symptoms (dyspnea) disproportionate to the degree of airflow obstruction since reduced DLco values < 60% predicted are associated with increased symptoms, decreased exercise capacity, worse health status, (536-538) and increased risk of death, independently of the severity of airflow obstruction and other clinical variables.
+(539-542) In a clinical cohort of COPD diffusing capacity has been shown to be a strong predictor of COPD hospitalizations, independent of airflow obstruction and prior hospitalizations.
+(543) Additionally, in COPD patients, low DLco values help preclude surgical lung resection in patients with lung cancer (544) while in smokers without airflow obstruction, values < 80% predicted (as a marker of emphysema) signal an increased risk for developing COPD over time.
+(545)

 Over time people with COPD have an accelerated decline in DLco compared to smokers without the disease, and this decline is significantly greater in women than men.
-(486,487) However, DLco decline is slow, and years of follow up are often needed before a meaningful change in DLco is detected.
+(546,547) However, DLco decline is slow, and years of follow up are often needed before a meaningful change in DLco is detected.